 Printing costs 10¢ per page for black and white documents and 50¢ per page for color documents.
 You may provide your own paper, if approved.
 Use of label paper, transfer paper, or any form of adhesive paper is not permitted.

 Yes, the library offers many computer classes for all age groups.
 There are classes in all Microsoft Office programs, Internet, email, and Windows.
 For more information, please visit the Computer Classes page.

 Yes, the library offers wireless internet access during our normal operating hours.
+A password is not required to use our Wi-Fi.
 For more information, please visit the Wi-Fi page.

 The library has 3 scanning stations for use by the public.

 Use the Simple Scan touchscreen to quickly and easily scan and save your documents and pictures to a flash drive, email them, or fax them.
 The Simple Scan Station comes equipped with a flatbed scanner for books and magazines, as well as a high speed document scanner.
 You can scan items and save them in several different formats including PDF, Searchable PDF, JPEG, TIFF, and Word document.

 Use a Windows PC to scan and save your documents.

 The library offers 3D print services to the community.
 For a small fee, we can print your 3D creations.
 See the 3D Printing page for more details.

 We can bring library materials to you if you are a person who has a temporary or permanent disability and can't get to the library.
 There's no charge for this service, but patrons must live in Bloomingdale and have a valid library card.
 Contact Homebound Services at the Reference Desk by calling 630-924-2730.

 Meeting rooms are available at the library.
 See the Meeting Room Policy and Regulations page for more information, which includes rental fees and instructions on reserving a meeting room.
 Commercial groups are prohibited from reserving our meeting rooms.